jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 -----
 Here is what I am using on my machine:

-* Mac OS X 10.9.1
+* Mac OS X 10.10.3
-* Java 1.7.0_51
+* Java 1.7.0_71
-* Apache Maven 3.0.5 (installed using Macports)
+* Apache Maven 3.3.1 (installed using Macports)
-* Alfresco Maven SDK, AMP Archetype 1.1.1 (No download necessary)
+* Alfresco Maven SDK 2.0 (No download necessary)
-* Eclipse Java EE IDE for Web Developers, Kepler
+* Eclipse Java EE IDE for Web Developers, Luna
-* Activiti Eclipse BPMN 2.0 Designer 5.14 ([Eclipse Update Site](http://www.activiti.org/designer/update/))
+* Activiti Eclipse BPMN 2.0 Designer 5.15 ([Eclipse Update Site](http://www.activiti.org/designer/update/))
-* Alfresco Community Edition 4.2.e ([Download](http://www.alfresco.com/products/community))
+* Alfresco Community Edition 5.0.d ([Download](http://www.alfresco.com/products/community))
 * Apache James 2.3.1 (for testing third-party notification via SMTP)

-By default, when you create an Alfresco project using version 1.1.1 of the Alfresco Maven SDK the project will be configured to depend on Alfresco Community Edition 4.2.e.
+By default, when you create an Alfresco project using version 2.0 of the Alfresco Maven SDK the project will be configured to depend on Alfresco Community Edition 5.0.c.
+Until the SDK is updated to depend on the latest version of Alfresco, you should edit the generated pom.xml file and change it to depend on 5.0.d.

 Project Organization
 --------------------